-- 1. The units of local government are communes or municipalities and regions.
+- 1. Communes or municipalities and regions are the units of local government.
 Other units of local government are regulated by law. - 2.
-The territorial-administrative division of the units of local government are established by law on the basis of mutual economic needs and interests and historical tradition.
-Their borders may not be changed without first taking the opinion of the inhabitants. - 3.
-Communes and municipalities are the basic units of local government.
-They perform all the duties of self-government, with the exception of those that the law gives to other units of local government. - 4.
+The territorial-administrative division of the units of local government is established by law on the basis of mutual economic needs and interests, and of historical tradition.
+Their borders may not be changed without first hearing the opinion of their inhabitants. - 3.
+Communes and municipalities are basic units of local government.
+They perform all the duties of self-government, with the exception of those that are given by law to other units of local government. - 4.
 Self-government in the local units is exercised through their representative organs and local referenda.
-The principles and procedures for the organization of local referenda are provided by law in accordance with article 151, paragraph 2.
+The principles and procedures for the conduct of local referenda are provided by law in accordance with article 151, paragraph 2.

-- 1. The representative organs of the basic units of local government are councils that are elected every three years by general direct elections and with secret voting. - 1.
-The representative authorities of the basic local governance shall be the councils, which are elected in every four years, through general, direct and secret voting. - 2.
-The executive organ of a municipality or commune is the Chairman, who is elected directly by the people in the manner provided for in paragraph 1 of this article. - 3.
-Only citizens who have a permanent residence in the territory of the respective local entity have the right to be elected to the local councils and as chairman of the municipality or commune. - 4.
-The organs of local government units have the right to form unions and joint institutions with one another for the representation of their interests, to cooperate with local units of other countries, and also to be represented in international organizations of local powers.
+- 1. The representative organs of the basic units of local government are the councils, which are elected every four years by general direct elections and by secret ballot. - 2.
+The executive organ of a municipality or commune is the mayor, who is elected directly by the people in the manner contemplated in paragraph 1 of this article. - 3.
+Only citizens with permanent residence in the territory of the respective local unit have the right to be elected to the local councils and as mayor of the municipality or commune. - 4.
+The organs of local government units have the right to form unions and joint institutions with one another for the representation of their interests, to cooperate with local units of other countries, and to be represented in international organizations of local governments.

-- 1. A region consists of several basic units of local government with traditional, economic and social ties and joint interests. - 2.
-The region is the unit in which regional policies are constructed and implemented and where they are harmonized with state policy. - 3.
-The representative organ of the region is the Regional Council.
-Municipalities and communes delegate members to the Regional Council in proportion to their population, but always at least one member.
-The chairmen of communes and municipalities are always members of the Regional Council.
-Other members are elected through proportional lists from among the municipal or communal councillors by their respective councils. - 4.
-The Regional Council has the right to issue orders and decisions with general obligatory force for the region.
+- 1. A region consists of several basic units of local government with traditional, economic and social ties and common interests. - 2.
+The region is the unit where regional policies are made and implemented and where they are harmonized with policies of the state.

-1. The units of local government are legal entities.
+- 3. The representative organ of the region is the regional council.
+Municipalities and communes delegate members to the regional council in proportion to their population, but in any case at least one member.
+The mayors of communes and municipalities are always members of the regional council.
+Other members are elected through proportional lists from among the municipal or communal councilors by the respective councils. - 4.
+The Regional Council has the right to issue ordinances and decisions with general binding force for the region.

-2. The units of local government have an independent budget, which is created in the manner provided by law.
+- 1. The units of local government are juridical persons. - 2.
+The units of local government have an independent budget, which is set in the manner provided by law.

-- 1. Powers of state administration by law may be delegated to units of local government.
+- 1. Powers of the state administration may be delegated by law to the units of local government.
 Expenses that are incurred in the exercise of the delegation are covered by the state. - 2.
-Bodies of local government are assigned duties only in compliance with law or according to agreements achieved by them.
-The expenses that are connected with the duties assigned by law to the bodies of local government are covered by the budget of the state.
+Obligations may be imposed on the organs of local government only in compliance with law or according to agreements entered into by them.
+Expenses related to the obligations imposed by law on the organs of local government are covered by the state budget.